 General Motors, NetApp rise; Petco, Hormel Foods fall, Wednesday, 11/29/2023

-Stocks that traded heavily or had substantial price changes Wednesday: General Motors, NetApp rise; Petco, Hormel Foods fall
+Stocks that are trading heavily or have substantial price changes Wednesday: General Motors, NetApp rise; Petco, Hormel Foods fall

-NEW YORK -- Stocks that traded heavily or had substantial price changes on Wednesday:
+NEW YORK -- Stocks that are trading heavily or have substantial price changes on Wednesday:

 The maker of TurboTax, QuickBooks and other accounting software reported strong fiscal first-quarter earnings.